Understanding the Math Behind Artificial Intelligence

 where:

-- \( u \) is the control input (action taken by the agent)
+is the state of the system is the control input (action taken by the agent)

 This exponential decay model helps predict the agent’s state changes over time, optimizing how it interacts with the environment.